spaze/phpstan-disallowed-calls/docs/custom-rules.md

 To disallow naive object creation (`new ClassName()` or `new $classname`), disallow `NameSpace\ClassName::__construct` in `disallowedMethodCalls`.
 Works even when there's no constructor defined in that class.

+You can also disallow control structures, see below.

 ### Constants

 When [disallowing constants](disallowing-constants.md) please be aware of limitations and special requirements, see [docs](disallowing-constants.md).